McLysaght-Evolutionary-Genetics/ohnologs-docs/src/content/docs/guides/selection.md

 Once the gene list has either been uploaded or pasted, the search will begin automatically and any results will be displayed in a table below the input fields.

-(include image)

-##### Data table
+### Data table

-The gene table displayed on this page follows our standard layout, you can read more about it here (link).
+The gene table displayed on this page follows our standard layout, you can read more about it [here](/#tables).

-##### Data download
+### Data download

 All gene data returned from the database search can be downloaded by pressing the download button above the table.
-If you want to download a subset of the data, you can read more about selecting table entries here (link).
+If you want to download a subset of the data, you can read more about selecting table entries [here](/#filtering-and-selection).

 :::caution

-Unlike other tables, this download only downloads the search
+Only the genes returned by the database search can be downloaded from this page.

 :::

-##### Linking
+### Linking

 You can view more information about a gene by clicking on any of the entries listed under the 'source' table column.

-You can also jump to the gene tree or synteny data visualisations containing a particular gene entry by clicking the appropriate buttons in the protein column.
-Read more about data linking (here).
+You can also jump to the gene tree or synteny data visualisations containing any particular gene entry by clicking any of the links in the protein column.
+You can read more about data linking [here](/#linking).